attaswift/GlueKit/README.md

 GlueKit is written in pure Swift; it does not require the Objective-C runtime for its functionality.
 However, it does provide easy-to-use adapters that turn KVO-compatible key paths on NSObjects into GlueKit observables.

+GlueKit hasn't been officially released yet.
+Its API is still in flux, and it has wildly outdated and woefully incomplete documentation.
+However, the project is getting close to a feature set that would make a coherent 1.0 version;
+I expect to have a useful first release before the end of 2016.

 ##  Presentation

 Károly gave a talk on GlueKit during [Functional Swift Conference 2016][FunSwift16] in Budapest.